 These are interesting in that they are a wax and oil hybrid pencil so while they aren’t exclusively oil we felt the need to mention them at least.
 The color wheel is broken down into 5 different sets of 24 pencils, with the “Essentials” set attempting to encompass many of the highly-utilized colors generally needed for a piece.
 Overall they have a decent combination of blending ability and utilization while still being durable enough to be used regularly and sharpened.
 It is a bit frustrating that to get the full-color offering, you have to purchase 5 different tins instead of having the entire group available in a single set.

 Pros: Good vividness and blending, many colors, durable

 Cons: Have to buy 5 sets to get all colors, color inconsistency

-These are one of the more affordable oil-based colored pencils sets on the market.
+These are one of the more affordable oil-based colored pencil sets on the market.
 Sizes range up to 72 pieces with a nice variety of choices.
 The special oils in the lead, along with other binders, allow for dense, thick strokes without having to apply significant amounts of pressure.
 This is important since these are notorious for being quite fragile.
-Also, despite nice application, colors can seem to run together.
+Also, despite the nice application, colors can seem to run together.
 They have a hexagonal outer wood shell.

 Pros: Good color consistency, good for highly-detailed areas